 Director of Nursing and Quality

 Gill has held various nursing posts in community, secondary and tertiary care settings.
 Recent posts have included Associate Director of Nursing at County Durham and Darlington NHS Foundation Trust (CDDFT) covering safeguarding, risk and clinical governance, a spell at the North East Leadership Academy and working in North East Ambulance Services NHS Foundation Trust (NEAS) as Accident and Emergency (A&E) Business Manager.
 Gill trained as a Registered General Nurse and Registered Sick Children’s Nurse at Great Ormond Street hospital in London.
 Following a period of time as a research nurse at St James’s hospital in Leeds, she moved to the North East and has lived here for over 20 years.
+Gill is currently on secondment.

 Chief Finance Officer